Tour Length: 5 Days/4 Nights

 Before you depart Barre, drive through Hope Cemetery, where you will discover a veritable outdoor museum of fine granite sculpture.
 The headstones and markers, created by the world’s most skilled granite artists, rival the finest granite carvings anywhere.

 Continue on just a short distance to Montpelier, Vermont’s capital city.
 Vermont is known for having the smallest State House.
 Built in 1859, it is one of the nation’s oldest and best-preserved state capitols in use.
 Enjoy a guided tour and marvel at the fossil embedded marble floors, the original representative’s desk, a beautiful collection of artwork and original lighting fixtures still utilized today.
+Enjoy an included lunch at the State House cafe where you might just find yourself seating next to the governor!

 No visit to Montpelier is complete without a stop at Morse Farm Sugarworks.
 Watch how real maple sugar is made, from the trees to the finished product, on a traditional Vermont maple sugar farm.
 You will tour the sugarhouse, sample fresh-made maple syrup and visit the largest and most unique maple, crafts and mail order shop in the area.
 Your visit ends with a traditional “sugar on snow” party.